Comic books as a method of missionizing for Islam (dawa)?

 Who can object to the promotion of “global values . . . representing diverse cultures”?

-, each of which appears in the Koran and embodies some attribute of his character: the Merciful, the Compassionate, the Kind, the Most Holy, and the All-Peaceful — but also the Avenger, the Afflicter, and the Causer of Death.
+#ad#But a closer look reveals the Islamic nature of the comic book.
+The title refers to Islam’s concept that God has 99 names, each of which appears in the Koran and embodies some attribute of his character: the Merciful, the Compassionate, the Kind, the Most Holy, and the All-Peaceful — but also the Avenger, the Afflicter, and the Causer of Death.

 The comic book, produced by the Teshkeel Media Group of Kuwait, tells a partly factual, partly fantastical tale that begins in 1258 A.D., when the Mongols besiege Baghdad.
 Librarians supposedly save the wisdom of the city’s main library by encoding it in 99 gems that get scattered around the world.
 The heroes must find these “gems of power” before an arch-villain does.
 Each of them is an ordinary Muslim who, through contact with a gem, achieves superhuman powers and represents one of God’s 99 attributes.